-What Is LeadTime?
+What Is Lead Time?

-In business, usually measures the period between:
+In business, the process duration usually measures the period between:

 - Receiving a customer order